wak1616/PAC/Patient Access Center Master Guide.md

 - If referral is required but not obtained, inform patient of self-pay requirement:

 > "Your insurance requires a referral from your Primary Care Provider (PCP).
 It usually takes about seven business days.
 Without this referral, you can be seen as self-pay.
-You’ll sign a Self-Pay form, and fees will be due at visit."
+You'll sign a Self-Pay form, and fees will be due at visit."

-- Document PCP information clearly in the patient’s chart and appointment notes.
+- Document PCP information clearly in the patient's chart and appointment notes.
-- Note in the appointment details: “Pt is aware PCP referral is required; self-pay if not received.”
+- Note in the appointment details: "Pt is aware PCP referral is required; self-pay if not received."
 - This also applies to Optum VA insurance patients if the authorization on file does not match the specific doctor being scheduled under the 72-hour rule.
 Inform the patient:

 > "The current Optum VA authorization is for Dr. `{{current_provider_name}}`.